E2 formality via obstruction theory: Applications

 is surjective if and only if $n$ is odd.
-So in those cases, our theorem states that the Eilenberg-Moore spectral sequence computing $H^*(PU(n),\FF_2)$ collapses multiplicatively.
-In contrast, if $n\equiv 2\;\rm{mod}\;4$ this spectral sequence is known to have multiplicative extensions.
+Unfortunately, our theorem does not imply collapse of the Eilenberg-Moore spectral sequence in those cases since the map does not send the generators to linear combination of generators.
+In any case, if $n\equiv 2\;\rm{mod}\;4$ this spectral sequence is known to have multiplicative extensions.
 In particular, if $n=2$, there is a homeomorphism $PU(2)\cong \mathbb{RP}^3$ and it is observed in \cite[Remark 12.9]{franzhomogeneous} that the algebra $\rm{Tor}^{H^*(BU(2),\FF_2)}(H^*(BU(1),\FF_2),\FF_2)$ contains a non-zero element in degree $1$ that squares to zero. \end{remark}

 \begin{corollary} Let $(X,x)$ be a based space with $H^*(X,\FF_p)\cong \sym(V)$ with $V$ finite dimensional an concentrated in even positive degrees.
 Then there is an isomorphism of Hopf algebras

 \end{corollary}